NordicTrack Commercial S22i Studio Cycle Review

 Should You Buy the NordicTrack Commercial S22i Studio Cycle?

-The NordicTrack S22i is a great option for riders who are interested in the unique indoor cycling experience that iFit offers, as opposed to the studio-style classes offered by the majority of the competition.
+The NordicTrack S22i is a great option for riders who are interested in the unique indoor cycling experience that a top exercise bike like iFit offers, as opposed to the studio-style classes offered by the majority of the competition.
 The bike's narrow Q-factor, adjustable incline/decline, AutoAdjust feature, and killer trainer-led iFit rides may almost make you forget that you're riding indoors.
 If you want to ride at home, but don't want to feel like you're in a spin studio, then this is the bike for you.

 What Other Exercise Bikes Should You Consider?